Skip to main content

 Montana Land Reliance, Donor FAQ

-CEO/officer compensation for Montana Land Reliance is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Montana Land Reliance is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Montana Land Reliance reported $37.9M in annual revenue and $17.7M in total expenses for filing year 2023.
 The organization holds $33.8M in total assets.